 Before you dive into your Process Street Inbox, first let’s make sure you have your profile set up and your notifications set.

 You can access your profile settings by clicking on the dropdown in the top right corner of your screen.
-Next, click “My Profile & Settings” as shown below.
+Next, click “My Profile” as shown below.

 From here you can add a profile picture, change your name, add your role, add another email address, reset your password, add your contact number and set your time zone.

 The next tab to the right of your profile settings is for your personal notifications.
 This is where you can choose what you receive email notifications for.